sdang101/Resume/README.md

 </p>

 ### EDUCATION AND HONORS
-The University of Texas at Austin , College of Liberal Arts/ Dec 2019/
+The University of Texas at Austin , College of Liberal Arts / Dec 2019 /
-Bachelor of Arts in Economics/
+Bachelor of Arts in Economics /
-Bachelor of Arts in Linguistics/
+Bachelor of Arts in Linguistics /
-Minor: Math/
+Minor: Math /
 - University Honors (2015, 2016, Fall 2019)
 - Texas Interdisciplinary Plan (TIP) Scholar (2015 - 2019)
 - TIP Scholar Academic Excellence (2016)